 - Credit risk

 - Liquidity risk

 - Interest Rate risk

 - Currency risk

-- Capital risk management
+- · Capital risk management

-This note presents information about the Group's exposure to each of the above risks, the Company's objectives, policies and processes for measuring and managing risk, and the Group's management of capital.
-Further quantitative disclosures are included throughout the consolidated financial statements.
+This note presents information about the Company's exposure to each of the above risks, the Company's objectives, policies and processes for measuring and managing risk, and the Company's management of capital.
+Further quantitative disclosures are included throughout the financial statements.